 Again and again we are deceived by our eyes.
 How many efforts need to be wasted before we learn that lesson?

 "Happiness is actually a lot simpler than what we thought.
-The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and fall all the falls, we would not believe that happiness lies in the shade of those trees at the foot of this hill." - Liu Yu
+The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and fall all the falls, we would not believe that happiness lies in the shade of that tree at the foot of that hill." - Liu Yu

 Five